About Josh Moller‑Mara

 I’m interested in neuroeconomics, decision-making, Bayesian statistics, computational reproducibility, and free software.

-My research in neuroeconomics as a PhD student revolves around risk.
+For my PhD, I researched the neuroeconomics of risk.
 Specifically, how do mice and rats make decisions under risk?
 And can we compare their preferences across time and between species?

 Answering these questions requires a large amount of data.
 So, in the Erlich Lab in Shanghai, I helped to design and build a high-throughput rodent experimental system that automated the process of collecting and analyzing hundreds of thousands of behavioral choices.
 Here I applied my background as a Linux systems administrator, using an infrastructure-as-code approach to ensure systems were reliable and reproducible.
 Some of the tools I used were Ansible (and occasionally Docker), Clojure (for backend real-time analyses), ClojureScript + React/reagent (for a front-end dashboard for our system), MariaDB, RabbitMQ, and Nix (for reproducible analyses).